tallan/angular-electron/README.md

 SUCCESS!
 Note the Electron header we added.
 ![](./images/Success_Electron_Running.png)

-Running the Angular in the browser should still work lets test it!
+Running the Angular in the browser should still work let’s test it!

 ``` ng serve -o ```